Skip to Main Content

 • Discussing with parents any concerns they have and asking specific questions regarding the child's functioning.

-AAP guidelines for Autism Spectrum Disorders are available online at https://brightfutures.aap.org.
-Additional AAP autism resources are available at www.healthychildren.org/English/health-issues/conditions/Autism/Pages/Autism-Spectrum-Disorder.aspx.
+AAP guidelines for Autism Spectrum Disorders are available online.
+Additional AAP autism resources are available at healthychildren.org

 Diagnostic Evaluation

-If a child exhibits the above behavioral impairments and has an abnormal developmental screening, the next step is referral to a team of medical and behavioral specialists that generally includes a developmental pediatrician, a child psychiatrist, a speech and language pathologist, and other ancillary clinical specialists, such as physical therapists and occupational therapists, as needed.
-These specialists provide input to the primary care physician (PCP) for a diagnosis of ASD.
-Upon diagnosis, referral to a regional center may be appropriate.
-Additionally, for children over age three, a referral to the local school district for an individual education plan (IEP) may be appropriate.
+If a child exhibits the above behavioral impairments and has an abnormal developmental screening, the next step is referral to one or more medical and behavioral specialists who can include a developmental pediatrician, child psychiatrist, speech and language pathologist, and other ancillary clinical specialists, such as physical therapists and occupational therapists, as needed.
+These specialists provide input to the primary care physician (PCP) or psychologist for a diagnosis of ASD.

 A thorough evaluation for ASD may include the following: